nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Note that you may only do this once; if you try to fork again, Gitlab will take you to the page of the original fork.
 So, if you are planning to maintain two or more separate forks (for example, one for your private work, another for maintenance, etc.), you are doing a mistake.
 Instead, you should add these forks as a remote of your existing directory (see below for adding remotes).
 Usually, it is a good thing to add the maintainer's repository as remotes, because it can happen that "bleeding edge" features will appear there before landing in ns-3-dev.

 For more information on forking with Gilab, there is plenty of visual documentation (https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html).
-To work with your forked repository, you have two ways: one is a clean clone while the other is meant to re-use an existing ns-3 git repository.
+To work with your forked repository, you have two ways: one is a clean clone while the other is meant to re-use an existing ns-3 Git repository.

 Clone your forked repository on your machine
 ============================================